for Veterans and the Public

 - The most likely explanation is that you were infected with hepatitis C but your own immune system fought off the virus.
 This means you do not have chronic hepatitis C infection, and are not at risk of any medical problems related to hepatitis C.

 - The third possible explanation is that your first test results (from the HCV antibody test) are incorrect, and you weren't infected with hepatitis C in the first place.
+This would be a "false positive antibody" test.
 This error doesn't happen very often, but it's possible.
-In this situation, you may need a third kind of test, called HCV RIBA test.
-A negative result means you were never infected with hepatitis C. A positive result means you were infected and your original test was indeed accurate.
+In this situation, you may need a third kind of test, called HCV RIBA test--the RIBA test is to confirm the antibody as a true positive or a true negative.
+If the RIBA test is positive then you truly have HCV antibody.
+If the RIBA test is negative, then you do not have HCV antibody even if the antibody test itself was positive.
+A negative result means you were never infected with hepatitis C at all.